There are many different ways of learning drums. Some people use personal notes, some go-to books, and others go to school for them.

 A good drum song should not be too slow or too first.
 You don’t want something too hard that will make you give up quickly.
 At the same time, you should challenge yourself enough.

 But choosing a good song can be hard.
 So here are a few ideas you can start with:

 - All Right Now – Free

 - Assassin – Muse

 - Black Dog – Led Zeppelin.
-Led Zeppelin is my personal favorite.
+Led Zeppelin is my personal favourite.

 - Car Wash – Rose Royce